potatosalad/erlang-jose/README.md

 <sup><a name="footnote-otp-17">OTP-17</a></sup> Native algorithm not supported by OTP-17.
 Use the [`crypto_fallback`](#cryptographic-algorithm-fallback) setting to enable the non-native implementation.
 See [ALGORITHMS.md](https://github.com/potatosalad/erlang-jose/blob/master/ALGORITHMS.md) for more information about algorithm support for specific OTP versions.

 <sup><a name="footnote-otp-18">OTP-18</a></sup> Native algorithm not supported by OTP-18.
 Use the [`crypto_fallback`](#cryptographic-algorithm-fallback) setting to enable the non-native implementation.
 See [ALGORITHMS.md](https://github.com/potatosalad/erlang-jose/blob/master/ALGORITHMS.md) for more information about algorithm support for specific OTP versions.

+<sup><a name="footnote-otp-19">OTP-19</a></sup> Native algorithm not supported by OTP-19.
+Use the [`crypto_fallback`](#cryptographic-algorithm-fallback) setting to enable the non-native implementation.
+See [ALGORITHMS.md](https://github.com/potatosalad/erlang-jose/blob/master/ALGORITHMS.md) for more information about algorithm support for specific OTP versions.

 <sup><a name="footnote-unsecured">unsecured</a></sup> This algorithm is disabled by default due to the unsecured signing vulnerability.
 Use the [`unsecured_signing`](#unsecured-signing-vulnerability) setting to enable this algorithm.